telehash/telehash.github.io/protocol.md

 }
 ```

-The `see` value is identical to the `seek` response and pro-actively sends other seeds to help both sides establish a full mesh.
+The `see` value is the same format as the `seek` response and pro-actively sends other seeds to help both sides establish a full mesh.
+The see addresses should all be closer to the recipient, but if there are none then further addresses may be sent to help bootstrap.
 The `seed` value indicates wether the sender/recipient wants to act as a seed and be included in `seek` requests, otherwise it will only be included in the see response when it matches the seek exactly.

 In the initial response or at any point an `end` or `err` can be sent to cancel the link, at which point both sides must remove the corresponding ones from their DHT.